 Cats are judged on physical condition, cleanliness, temperament, and presentation, not on specific breed standards (except in the purebred class).

 Each youth may show an unlimited number of cats; however, each cat can only be shown in one class.
 (For example, a cat shown in the purebred class cannot also be shown in the DSH class).
 Classes are as follows, but may be further divided at the superintendent's discretion:

-Class 104 Purebred Conformation This class is for purebred cats over eight months of age but younger than eight years.
+Class 203 Purebred Conformation

+This class is for purebred cats.

-Class 105 Domestic Short Hair Conformation
+Class 204 Domestic Short Hair Conformation

-This class is for cats of unknown breed over eight months of age but younger than eight years who are short haired (DSH).
+This class is for cats of unknown breed who are short haired (DSH).

-Class 106 Domestic Long Hair Conformation
+Class 205 Domestic Long Hair Conformation

-This class is for cats of unknown breed over eight months of age but younger than eight years who are long haired (DLH).
+This class is for cats of unknown breed who are long haired (DLH).

-Class 107 Kitten
+Class 107 Senior Cat